zahur76/MilestoneProject_2/README.md

 |character.html  |click on Insagram icon                  |Instagram star wars page to open up in new window        |Passed   |
 |index.html      |click on non-existent link              |Direct to 404.html page                                  |Passed   |

-### Bugs Encountered during development
+### Issues Encountered during development

 During testing phase the following issues were indentified and corrected.

-1. Once a specific card was clicked it could be selected again causing the card game logic to breakdown.
+1. Once a specific card was exposed it could be selected again causing the card game logic to breakdown.
 This was resolved by adding the condition ```(($(this).attr("class")).length)>=6)``` in the click function.

 2. The Star Wars character funfact at the end of the game would not show up if a status other than 200 was obtained.